Is Meloxicam a Narcotic?

 Is Meloxicam Addictive?

-Meloxicam is not considered an addictive substance, as one cannot become physically dependent on the drug, and it does not produce the immediate euphoric ‘high’ that is classic with other addictive substances.
+Meloxicam is not considered an addictive substance, as one cannot become physically dependent on the drug.
 However, meloxicam is frequently abused by people who are addicted to other addictive drugs as a means to fuel their addiction.
-This means that although meloxicam itself is not addictive, it has a potential for abuse.
+This means that although meloxicam itself is not addictive, it has the potential for abuse.

 Some of the symptoms that are rarely found are: